erica7/simple_angular_app/README.md

 Clone the repo locally.
 Run `npm install`, `bower install`, and `npm start`.
 Navigate to the address provided by `http-server` (likely `http://127.0.0.1:8081`).

 ## Description
 This is an AngularJS application run on a simple `http-server` to handle AngularJS's requests (specifically, `$http`).
 It works with data from an [API](http://jsonplaceholder.typicode.com/) (some real, and some imaginary such as post like status) and pretends to update some entries.
-The post like data is assumed to be a boolean, as in a user has liked or not liked a post.
+The 'imaginary' post like status is treated as a boolean, as in a user has liked or not liked a post.
 Simple error messages are displayed to the user (which are really just placeholders now and should be improved significantly before release).
 The routes are RESTful:

 - `/` is the index page showing all posts
 - `/posts/:id` shows post details